CallinCeriani/blast2tree/README.md

 > Makes a folder for all .fasta's in a directory based on their names and moves them into their corresponding folder.

 ### Disclaimer
 Those markers which have been reconstructed and meet the minimum length for comparison are often skewed to that of the reference marker from which they are reconstructed.
+The Docker container/version of the code is still in development.

 ## How to uninstall
 > `conda remove -n Blast2Tree --all`